metamorph-inc/openmeta-mms/docs/source/reference_modeling/pet/pet_analysis_blocks.rst

 In addition to the complex analyses that can be performed using Test Benches as you saw in the previous :ref:`test_benches` chapter, virtually any external execution tool can be integrated using one of the provided wrappers.
-We have used the Python Wrapper to drive analysis tools
+For example, we have used the Python Wrapper to drive proprietary executables and legacy codes written in COBAL, Fortran, and C from the command line.

 For examples of PETs with different analysis blocks see the `Analysis Blocks <https://github.com/metamorph-inc/openmeta-examples-and-templates/tree/master/analysis-blocks>`_